SujalAhrodia/GoGame/README.md

 Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.
 You may assume all the characters consist of printable ascii characters.

+## Day 7
+>1.
+Given a non-empty, singly linked list with head node head, return a middle node of linked list.
+If there are two middle nodes, return the second middle node.